-Securities LLC, SunTrust Capital Markets, Inc. and CIBC World Markets Corp. are acting as representatives of the underwriters named below.
+We intend to offer the shares through the underwriters named below.
 Subject to the terms and conditions described in a purchase agreement between us and the underwriters, we have agreed to sell to the underwriters, and the underwriters severally have agreed to purchase from us, the number of shares listed opposite their names below.